 For the best luxury hotel experience in Vail, Four Seasons is the way to go.
 With a to-of-the-line Spa and several in house bars and restaurants, like the trendy Remedy cocktail lounge, you’ll barely even need to leave.
 They even have on-site rentals and ski lessons, and don’t even think about worrying about airport transportation.

 Exuding Swiss charm, this boutique hotel is known for its luxurious spa and classic mountain lodge vibes.
 It is located right in the center of Vail village, walking distance to all the best aprés ski spots in Vail.

 For upscale accommodations with old European charm, this centrally located hotel has a heated pool and hot tubs in their 10,000 square foot spa area as well as an open air ice rink and multiple fire pits.

-Modern Chalet that sleeps 16, walking distance to it all.
+Modern Chalet in Vail Village, walking distance to it all.

 Where to Stay in Lionshead

 Just a 5-minute walk from Vail village is Lionshead, which has access to one of the main lifts/gondolas.